-In July 2019, Deutsche Bank embarked on a radical transformation strategy to refocus on core strengths and to deliver improved returns for shareholders which is based on four core objectives to fundamentally change Deutsche Bank.
-The macro-economic, fiscal and regulatory environment has however changed dramatically as a result of the COVID-19 pandemic in 2020.
-This changed environment will impact Deutsche Bank's results of operations, capital ratios and the capital plan that underlies its targets, especially the near-term capital objectives for 2020.
-In light of the changed environment, Deutsche Bank will therefore temporarily suspend its 2020 Common Equity Tier 1 ("CET1") capital target of at least 12.5 % and Leverage ratio target of 4.5 %.
+In July 2019, Deutsche Bank announced a far-reaching transformation strategy to refocus on core strengths vital to its long-term competitiveness, relevance and profitability and to deliver significant returns for its shareholders.
+The macroeconomic, fiscal and regulatory environment has however changed as a result of the COVID-19 pandemic in 2020.
+This changed environment impacted and will continue to impact Deutsche Bank's results of operations, capital ratios and the capital plan that underlies its targets.

-Despite the COVID-19 pandemic and the unprecedented challenges related to the outbreak Deutsche Bank intends to continue executing on its strategy in a disciplined manner in 2020, by further reducing costs and reducing the size of its balance sheet through continued disposal of assets in the Capital Release Unit.
-At the same time, Deutsche Bank is focused on stabilizing and growing revenues in its Core
+Despite the challenges associated with the COVID-19 pandemic, Deutsche Bank intends to continue executing on its strategy in a disciplined manner in the second half of 2020, by further reducing costs and reducing the size of its balance sheet through continued disposal of assets in the Capital Release Unit.
+At the same time, Deutsche Bank is focused on stabilizing and growing revenues in its Core Bank.